Langtang valley trek in Nepal - north of Kathmandu :

 A seven hours bus drive to Dhunche which is 105 Kilometers northeast of Kathmandu brings you to the starting point of this spectacular Langtang trek to the splendid Langtang valley region of central Nepal.
 Moving up a gentle gradient, you pass along the dramatic ridges through villages inhabited by Tibetans, Tamangs, and Sherpa people where you will come across the lush forest of Rhododendrons, conifers and oaks.
 You will also pass through mountain grazing cattle on the rich alpine pastures under the watchful eyes of their herders.

-Breathtaking mountain views emerge on your ascent as the vegetation becomes sparser and the conditions more challenging.
+In our Langtang valley trek route breathtaking mountain views emerge on your ascent as the vegetation becomes sparser and the conditions more challenging.
 Once you enter the core Langtang valley from Ghora Tabala you will find fluttering prayer flags in the main trails, brightly painted shortens, Mani walls (carved Tibetan mantra Om Mani Padme Hum) and yak herders welcome you to the land of these high mountain people.
 Langtang Lirung, Langshisa Ri, Ganjala Peaks proudly shows above as you head for the main Langtang and Kanjing trail.
-This adventure takes you off the bitten track into the valley of a hardy untouched people.
+The Langtang valley trek adventure takes you off the bitten track into the valley of a hardy untouched people, that has long historical ties with Tibet.

-You will have ample time to explore and relax in Kathmandu.
+You will have ample time to explore and relax in Kathmandu after Langtang valley trek.

 EXCEPTIONAL TRIP FOR GOSAIKUNDA – THE SACRED LAKE n RIVER

-There are a Shamanism and a Full moon Festival at 4312 meters in this region, every August.
+There are a Shamanism and a Full moon Festival at 4312 meters in this region, every August - We called Janai Purnima festival

 Shamans (“Dhami”) come from all over Nepal and arrive at the lake on full moon night which involves dancing and singing.
 This day is considered holy by the shamans whereby apprentices or “Jhankris” graduate into full shamans.